Greatest Love of All (Whitney Houston recording): North America

 Due to this success, it made Houston the first female solo artist in history to produce three number one singles off a single album on the Billboard Hot 100.
 Houston's album was only the fourth album after the multi-artist soundtrack to Saturday Night Fever, the Bee Gees' Spirits Having Flown and Wham!'s Make It Big to accomplish this milestone.

 During its initial run on the charts, it spent 14 weeks inside the top 40, including seven weeks in the top ten, spending an initial 18 weeks on the charts.
 In 2012, following her death, the song re-entered the Billboard Hot 100 at number 49 for the week of February 27 and moved up to number 36 the following week (March 3), giving Houston three posthumous top 40 singles along with "I Wanna Dance with Somebody (Who Loves Me)" and "I Will Always Love You", culminating in a total of twenty weeks.

-In Canada, the song became Houston's second number one single for the week of June 7, 1986, where it replaced Madonna's "Live to Tell" at the top spot, staying for a week.
+In Canada, the song hit number one for the week of June 7, 1986, where it replaced Madonna's "Live to Tell" at the top spot, staying for a week.
 It was Houston's second number one single in the country after "How Will I Know" and her fourth consecutive top ten hit in the country.

 Central America

-In the Central American country of Panama, the song reached number one over there, becoming her first number one hit in that country.
+In the Central American country of Panama, the song reached number one, becoming her first number one hit in that country.